Visitor Information

 Understanding individual needs

-For someone with dementia, spending time in an unfamiliar place and meeting new people, such as those providing clinical care, can be very unsettling and distressing.
-The team works in partnership with carers, relatives and ward staff to ensure that patients’ individual needs are understood and met.
+For someone living with dementia, spending time in an unfamiliar place and meeting new people, such as those providing clinical care, can be very unsettling and distressing.
+The team works in partnership with carers, relatives and ward staff to ensure that each patient's individual needs are understood and met.

 Eating and drinking

-Patients with dementia often experience a loss of appetite while they are in hospital.
-The dementia care team therefore has a particular focus on supporting patients to eat and drink during their stay.
-Our nutritional support project (NOSH), funded by the Imperial College Healthcare Charity, uses snack boxes and stimulating activities to encourage patients to eat.
-We also encourage carers and relatives to eat with patients during their hospital stay where possible.
+Patients living with dementia often experience a loss of appetite while they are in hospital.
+The dementia care team has a particular focus on supporting them to eat and drink during their stay.
+Our nutritional support team (NOSH) can provide additional help and techniques to encourage eating and drinking.

 Pain management

-We also have a strong focus on ensuring our staff recognise and treat pain in our patients with dementia, as they are often unable to express what they are feeling easily.
+We also have a strong focus on ensuring our staff recognise and treat pain in our patients with dementia, as telling someone about pain might be difficult for a person living with dementia.
 We use a special assessment tool to identify the presence of pain and treat it.

 Activity and social interaction

-We know that it can be difficult for people with dementia to occupy themselves without support.
+We know that it can be difficult for people living with dementia to occupy themselves without support.
 We therefore work with ward staff to provide meaningful activity for these patients.
-A variety of different kits which include items such as puzzles, soft balls and books are available on wards.
+Our three artists, Rhian, Phoebe and Georgia work with the team to provide stimulating activities, and in addition to this, we can suggest different activities that the staff can provide for patients as well as social events such as tea parties and the occasional donkey visit.

 How does the team support carers and relatives?